cogsec-collaborative/stix-enhancement-proposals/README.md

 Super, good for you!
 But for that idea to translate into reality, you have to educate your fellow TC participants, recruit co-sponsors to help with the work, and gradually build consensus.

+# How to manage a STIX2 SDO extension
+1. Clone this repository,